 If you choose between red and white wine, it is certainly better to choose red for health.
 In principle, the more red-purple the wine is colored, the more healing it is.
 White wine, like red, contains flavonoids, but there are significantly fewer of them.
 So, although white wine is also a source of antioxidants, its biggest health problem lies elsewhere – white wines are almost without exception rich in sulfur.

-Among the varieties, the most medicinal species are Refošk, autochthonous Teran, and also Cviček, which is a mixture of several species.
-In general, Teran and Refošk are far ahead of all others in terms of the content of polyphenolic compounds.
+Among the varieties, the most medicinal species are Refošk, autochthonous Teran, and Cviček, a mixture of several species.
+In general, Teran and Refošk are far ahead of all others regarding the content of polyphenolic compounds.
 The so-called barricaded wines are also rich in polyphenolic compounds, which have a wood-enhanced aroma and a naturally denser taste, which leads the drinker to moderate the consumption.

 The Healing Effect of Wine